hissingshark/emulationstation-vero4k/README.md

 # emulationstation-vero4k
 Automated building of EmulationStation for the OSMC device Vero 4k

-This would not have been possible without the addition of mali-fbdev support by @mihailescu2m THANK YOU
+This would not have been possible without the addition of mali-fbdev support by mihailescu2m to SDL2 - THANK YOU

 Retropie on the RPi3 is brilliant.
 RetrOSMC on the RPi3 is brilliant++